top of page

 Three Rochester police officers were hospitalized with gunshot wounds in Rochester, NY

-Three Rochester police officers were hospitalized with gunshot wounds and a suspect was killed after a domestic dispute response Friday night escalated into violence, authorities said.
+Three Rochester police officers were shot and wounded, and a suspect with a history of domestic violence threats was killed after a domestic disturbance call escalated into gunfire late Friday night, police said.

 Police responded about 10:15 p.m.
-Friday to a report of a man attempting to break into a woman’s home on Chili Avenue in the city’s 19th Ward with a possible firearm, Rochester Police Chief David Smith said at a news conference Saturday.
-The caller also told dispatchers he had a legally owned firearm.
+Friday to a report of a man attempting to break into a woman’s home in the 600 block of Chili Avenue in the city’s 19th Ward.
+The caller reported the woman’s ex-boyfriend was trying to enter the home and possibly had a gun.
+He also told dispatchers he legally possessed a firearm.

-Mayor Malik Evans, speaking at the scene, called the shooting “our biggest nightmare” and asked the community to keep the officers and their families in their thoughts.
+Mayor Malik Evans called the shooting “our biggest nightmare” and asked the community to keep the injured officers and their families in their thoughts.

 You can support Minority Reporter for only $20/year and receive digital copies of our weekly print edition sent directly to your inbox